 Prayer Thoughts for August – Truancy Awareness

 Lucas was an average student, occasionally turning in homework – and always having an excuse for when he didn’t.
-He was much more interested in other pursuits – hanging out with friends, playing video games, constantly trying to prove himself to the older group of boys in the neighborhood.
+He was much more interested in other pursuits – hanging out with friends, playing video games, and constantly trying to prove himself to the older group of boys in the neighborhood.
 Lucas knew that those boys never graduated high school.
-Neither did his parents or most of the adult that he knew and their life seemed just fine.
+Neither did his parents or most of the adults that he knew and their life seemed just fine.
 So why should he waste his time learning stuff he was never going to use again when there were other things he would rather be doing?
 Lucas began to more and more frequently skip school because he did not want to go.